walmartlabs/concord-website/docs/getting-started/triggers.md

     platform: "myPlatform"
     type: "deployment"
     deploymentState: "complete"
+    useInitiator: true
     entryPoint: onDeployment
 ```

 The `event` object, in addition to its trigger parameters, contains a `payload`
 attribute--the original event's data "as is".
+You can set `useInitiator` to `true` in order to make
+sure that process is initiated using `createdBy` attribute of the event.

 The following example uses the IP address of the deployment component to build
 an Ansible inventory for execution of an [Ansible task](../plugins/ansible.html):